Tinnitus - Ringing in the Ear

 Do you suffer from ringing in the ears, or tinnitus?
 If so, you’re not alone.
 According to the American Tinnitus Association, as many as 50 million Americans experience tinnitus.
 Of these 50 million, it’s estimated that only 12 million seek help.
 The severity of tinnitus is variable from patient to patient, but can range from an easily ignorable nuisance to a debilitating disorder.
-Many tinnitus sufferers report interference with sleep, concentration, and attention to detail.
+Many people suffering with tinnitus report interference with sleep, concentration, and attention to detail.
 Along with tinnitus, it is common that patients also suffer from hyperacusis, which is the inability to tolerate ever moderately-loud sounds.

 What Can You Do to Minimize Tinnitus?